STI testing kits FAQ

 How much blood is required?

 The amount of blood required is indicated by the fill line marked on the collection vial.
-You need to fill the vial to the marked line in order for an accurate test result.
+You need to fill the vial to the marked line to ensure an accurate test result.

 Do I need to refrigerate my sample(s)?